Great thrill for me to be here each and every day talking to you about things that matter most.

 Now, if you look, somebody sent me a note on this story.

-I was reading some of the comments under this story at Facebook, and I was stunned at the vast majority of comments on Facebook who think this guy is just great and has such a big heart, and thank God there's a nice CEO left in America.
+It says, I was reading some of the comments under this story at Facebook, and I was stunned at the vast majority of comments on Facebook who think this guy is just great and has such a big heart.

-And I'd say, why are people surprised?
+And I say, why are people surprised?

-Why why are you surprised that that would be a reaction in a country that's moving towards socialism?
+Why are you surprised that that would be a reaction in a country that's moving towards socialism?

 It makes all the sense in the world that people commenting on Facebook would think this is great and want to get in on it.

-The surprising thing to me, I wish it were true, would be if a whole bunch of commenters started posting reasons why this is doomed.
+The surprising thing to me, I wish it were true, would be if a whole bunch of commenters started posting reasons why this is doomed, why it can't possibly work.

 And remember, it's a startup.